gestorum/zen-garden-generator/README.md

 # zen-garden-generator

+This project aims to easily create 2D & 3D animated environments with or without sound effects.

-Use ZenGardenGenerator main class to launch Processing 2D & 3D sketches (PApplet).
+Use ZenGardenGenerator main class to launch Processing sketches (PApplet).

 ZenGardenGenerator [SketchClassName] [SketchArguments]

+Main features:
-Particle system with event handling & basic collision management.
-Everything is already in place to easily capture snapshots [c], pause [p] and record [r] your animations.
+1) Particle system with event handling & basic collision management.
+2) Built-in shorcuts to capture snapshots [c], pause [p] and record [r] your animations.
+3) Use built-in instruments or create your own to generate sounds.

 Dependencies: